Eugen Kogon: Later years

 In 1951, the Technische Hochschule Darmstadt established the first chair of scientific policy in Germany.
 The first chair holder was Kogon.
-He co-founded the political science as a field of study in Germany.
+He co-founded political science as a field of study in Germany.
 He was teaching there till his retirement in 1968, whereupon he was made professor emeritus.
 University president Johann-Dietrich Wörner later attested to Kogon's importance, saying, "He shaped the moral conscience of the university to the present day.".
 From January 1964 to January 1965, Kogon headed the political magazine Panorama, broadcast by the German station ARD.
 He began serving as the program's moderator in March 1964.

 Later, Kogon supported the Eastern policy of the Social-Liberal coalition and actively promoted reconciliation with Poland and the Soviet Union.
 The state of Hesse honored Kogon in 1982 with the newly created Hessian Culture Prize.
 His final years were spent in quiet retirement Königstein im Taunus, where there is now a street named for him.
 In 2002, the city began awarding an annual "Eugen Kogon Prize for Democracy in Action".
 The first winner was the former Polish Foreign Minister Wladyslaw Bartoszewski.